The Robert H. N. Ho Family Foundation Translation Grants in Buddhist Studies

 - There are no restrictions as to the location of work proposed or the citizenship/residence of applicants.

-- Significance of the text to be edited or translated
+- Significance of the text to be translated

-- The potential contribution to Buddhist studies of the critical edition and/or translation, especially the potential benefit to scholarly communities using the target language
+- The potential contribution to Buddhist studies of the translation, especially the potential benefit to scholarly communities using the target language

 - Feasibility of the plan of work and the budget proposed

-- Record of applicants’ accomplishment in scholarship and editing/translation
+- Record of applicants’ accomplishment in scholarship and translation